Online Classroom Management

 Whether it is a classroom or a mobile in the hand, students can flourish only with the routines being implemented in the classroom.
 A well-designed routine planned for online classroom sessions makes it fruitful for both students and teachers as well.

-Creating such a routine can help in teachers for:
+Creating such a routine can help teachers for:

-* Building smarter and better student engagement ideas
+* To build smarter and better student engagement ideas.

-On the other hand, students can also focus more on their class, as the lesson and presentation is more engaging.
+On the other hand, students can also focus more on their class, as the lesson and presentation are more engaging.

 - Deal with Distractions: